danielapsalas/Pawesome_Adoption/README.md

-#Pawesome Adoption
+# **Pawesome Adoption**
 This project is a web application aimed at helping users find information about animals in their area.
 It includes a front end portion of the website featuring a landing page, articles, and a dynamic search and filter feature.
-Users can easily search for animals in their locality using this application.
+Users can easily search for animals in their area.

-#Technologies Used
+# **Technologies Used**
 HTML
 CSS
 JavaScript
 Bootstrap

-#Features
+# **Features**
 Front End: The project includes a visually appealing front end portion with a landing page that welcomes users to the platform.

 Articles: Users can access articles on why they should adopt and adoption storeis.